uniabis/CsvHelper/docs-src/src/content/api/CsvHelper.Configuration/IHasValidate`2.md

 ## Methods
 &nbsp; | &nbsp;
 - | -
-Validate([Func<String, Boolean>) | The validate expression that will be called on every field when reading.
+Validate(Func&lt;String, Boolean&gt;) | The validate expression that will be called on every field when reading.
 The expression should return true if the field is valid.
 If false is returned, a ``CsvHelper.ValidationException`` will be thrown.